dstretch/Seven-Days-to-the-River-Rhine/README.md

 Maintained by me, in no way endorsed by BattleScribe or any other company/publisher.
 If you want to develop - cool!
 We need you!

+__How do I use it?__

+Inside of BattleScribe please choose the "Add Index data URL" option from the *Manage Data* screen and paste in the following URL: https://github.com/dstretch/Seven-Days-to-the-River-Rhine/releases/latest/download/Seven-Days-to-the-River-Rhine.latest.bsi

+Now once you update your data you should get the latest updates.

 __I found a bug!__ / *I have another request*

 Great, thank you!
 Please [Report a bug][bug report] - you can also suggest enhancements and raise other issues there.
 Please try to label the issue appropriately.